Robust Dynamic Operating Envelopes for DER Integration in Unbalanced Distribution Networks: Case Study

-To further demonstrate the effectiveness of the proposed approach, the calculated OEs are assessed based on UTPF through \texttt{PowerModelsDistribution.jl} against the deterministic approach with randomly load or generation scenarios generated by the following steps with $k$ ranging from 1 to $n$, where $k$ indicates the number of customers with varying powers. \begin{enumerate} \item For each $k$, randomly generate 100 load or generation scenarios, where each of them is produced as follows. \begin{enumerate} \item Randomly select $k$ active customers, where each of them will be associated with a randomly generated realisation factor (RF), where $0\le \text{RF}\le 1$. \item For each customer, its realised power is set as: the calculated OE multiplying the RF. \end{enumerate} \item For each load scenario, run UTPF with reactive powers of active customers fixed at their optimised values. \item Record all nodal voltage magnitudes under each $k$. \end{enumerate}
+To further demonstrate the effectiveness of the proposed approach, the calculated DOEs are assessed based on UTPF through \texttt{PowerModelsDistribution.jl} against the deterministic approach with randomly load or generation scenarios generated by the following steps with $k$ ranging from 1 to $n$, where $k$ indicates the number of customers with varying powers. \begin{enumerate} \item For each $k$, randomly generate 100 load or generation scenarios, where each of them is produced as follows. \begin{enumerate} \item Randomly select $k$ active customers, where each of them will be associated with a randomly generated realisation factor (RF), where $0\le \text{RF}\le 1$. \item For each customer, its realised power is set as: the calculated DOEs multiplying the RF. \end{enumerate} \item For each load scenario, run UTPF with reactive powers of active customers fixed at their optimised values. \item Record all nodal voltage magnitudes under each $k$. \end{enumerate}

-Simulation results are presented in Fig.~\ref{fig_PFcompare_aus_J_opt_ellipsoid_and_DETmtd} by box plots.
-With varying loads or generations from active customers, voltage magnitudes all fall within the security limits for the proposed approach, while significant under-voltage violations are observed for the deterministic approach, which further demonstrates the effectiveness and robustness of the calculated ROEs.
+Simulation results are presented in Fig.~\ref{fig_PFcompare_aus_J_opt_ellipsoid_and_DETmtd_hybrid_withQtrue} by box plots.
+With varying loads or generations from active customers, voltage magnitudes all fall within the security limits for the proposed approach, while significant under-voltage violations are observed for the deterministic approach, which demonstrates the effectiveness and robustness of the calculated RDOEs.

+\textbf{All active customers being at \emph{export}/\emph{import} operational statuses.} For this case, all active customers are assumed to be exporting/importing powers.
+The export and import limits acquired by calculating RDOEs for the case when all active customers are exporting powers (\emph{export scenario}) and for the case when all of them are importing powers (\emph{import scenario}) are presented in Fig. \ref{fig_RDOE_aus_J_DOEnum_30_opt_ellipsoid_export_withQtrue} and Fig. \ref{fig_RDOE_aus_J_DOEnum_30_opt_ellipsoid_import_withQtrue}, respectively, and the computational times are presented in Table \ref{tab_case_study}.

+Compared with the robust approach, the export limits for all customers under the \emph{export scenario} are optimised to the default limit of 5 kW, and the import limits under the \emph{import scenario} are optimised to the default limit of 6 kW for most of the customers, when the deterministic approach is used.